 It's a good look that continues with the profile, enhanced as it is with a flourish of alloy coloured plastic around the side glass and deeply contoured body sides.

 The interior is more than spacious enough to worry its rivals, particularly in terms of boot volume, even with the rear seats in place.
-It's a five-seater for now - the seven-seat Grand Picasso will launch early in 2014 - with the three rear seats capable of sliding and reclining individually.
+This is a five-seater, however, those seeking an additional two seats can opt for the Grand Picasso - which includes the three rear seats party piece of sliding and reclining individually.

 With the rear squabs folded flat, you get a massive 640 litres of cargo space.
 The front passenger seat can also be folded flat so you can carry objects up to 2.5 metres long.
 But while there are clever storage cubbies spread around the interior, including under the rear floor, the Picasso isn't moving on the design of medium-sized MPVs in any significant way.